Skip to main content

 " Gani Khamma Hukum, Welcome to Bijolia."
 Ajabde's greeting made him smile as Pratap looked at Jaivanta Bai and back at the scene.

 " Ajabde... you have a very different name."
 Udai Singh smiled.
 Pratap looked at his father.
-He liked Ajabde too.
-Pratap smiled a proud smile, as though she is his pride.
+He liked Ajabde, too.
+Pratap smiled a proud smile, as though she were his pride.

 " You got very nice wedding jewellery."
 She complimented.